kzingler/kzingler.github.io/about.md

 I am an undergraduate at the [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology).
 I will receive my BS in Biology in May of 2016.
+I will then be moving to Chicago, Il.

 I'm currently involved in three separate undergraduate research ventures.
 Since January of 2014, I have been working at the [Center for Leadership in Technology